easyandme/img-process/README.md

 # Image Process App

-This is a Heroku App that process cell images using TensorFlow API.
+This is a Python Flask Web App that process cell images using TensorFlow API.

+Currently the app is hosted on Heroku.

 Visit [Demo](https://image-concat.herokuapp.com/)